comunet/aws-devsecops-cicd/README.md

    5. Click 'Add New Webhook to Workspace' >> select your channel and 'Allow'
    6. Copy the Webhook Url.
 Strip first part of url, keep from '/services/..'

-2. Run the Deployment Script
+2. To deploy the framework automatically, after performing Replace in Files (3.1) above, run the following script
 ```
 ./cf/setup/automated_deployment.sh --i "slack" -c "SLACKCHANNELNAME" -d "SLACKWEBHOOKPATH"
 ```
-#### 3.2.3 Install with MS Teams Integration
+#### 3.2.3 Advanced Install with MS Teams Integration
 1. Create an Incoming Webhook Connector in your Channel
 	1. Navigate to the channel you want Pipeline notifications to appear
 	2. Select 'Connectors' from the channel options menu